jthistle/SUDO/README.md

 ## Installation

-Run `install.sh`, follow instructions.
+Run `install.py`, follow instructions (requires Python 3).
 Running this script will also allow you to update to new versions.

 Note: this will append to your `~/.bashrc`.
 A backup of your `~/.bashrc` is kept at `~/.bashrc.old` if anything goes catastrophically wrong.